Film & TV4 min(s) read

 Despite the challenge, she pushed through because she believed it was important for her personal growth.

-“I knew it was important for my growth,” Banda explained.
+“I knew it was important for my growth,” Banda explains.
 “I would never be able to be fully embodied myself if I didn't do that.”

-Banda originally applied for Virgin Island almost as a joke after a friend sent her the casting information during a night out.
-But after eventually watching the first season, she realised the experience was something she genuinely needed.
+Banda originally applied for Virgin Island almost as a joke after a friend sent her the casting information and said it would be funny if she took part.
+But after eventually watching the first season, she realized the experience was something she genuinely needed.

 “And then I watched it again, and I got screaming,” she recalls.
 “And then something clicked.
 I was like, this is something that I truly, I think I need.”